- This is GLEIF

 As a long term member of the Working Group on Credit Registers of the European System of Central Banks (WGCR), which he chaired from 2008 to 2015, he promoted cross-border information exchange of greater quality and magnitude within that field in Europe, as well as the related technical infrastructure, and he was an official observer in the EU Commission Expert Group on Credit Histories.
 Furthermore, Michael Ritter is an active member of the International Committee on Credit Reporting of the World Bank.

 As member of the FSB LEI Expert Group and LEI Implementation Group, Michael Ritter was involved from the outset in the development of the Global LEI System.
 Today, he represents Deutsche Bundesbank on the LEI ROC and is one of the representatives of the European constituency in the LEI ROC Executive Committee.
-He was elected Vice-Chair of the LEI ROC in February 2016.
+He was elected Vice-Chair of the LEI ROC in February 2016 and acts as Chair of the LEI ROC since August 2017.

 Michael Ritter holds a degree in Economics and Central Banking at the University of the Deutsche Bundesbank, Hachenburg, Germany.